vishvAsa/notes/content/biology/organism/health/disease/infection/viral/wuhan_epidemic/variants.md

 - ability to escape from antibodies and vaccines.

 ## mahArAShTra B 1.671
-- more than twice as transmissible as the first wave virus.
+- The other mutation L526R found in California makes it spread faster. more than twice as transmissible as the first wave virus.

-- has 2 mutations E484Q and L526R.
+### With E484Q
 - The E484Q mutation makes it behave like the African strain against which most vaccines have failed.
-  - The other mutation L526R found in California makes it spread faster.

 ## bengAl B 1.618
 - It has a mutation(E484K) that is notorious to cause escape to vaccines.